Electronic harassment: Notable crimes

-Various people who describe themselves as undergoing electronic harassment have committed crimes; among those crimes are mass shootings.
+Various people who describe themselves as undergoing electronic harassment have committed crimes, notably including a number of mass shootings.

-Fuaed Abdo Ahmed, a 20-year-old man, held a man and two women hostage at the St. Joseph branch of Tensas State Bank on August 13, 2013, eventually killing two of the hostages and himself.
+Fuaed Abdo Ahmed, a 20-year-old man, held a man and two women hostage at the Tensas State Bank in St. Joseph, Louisiana on August 13, 2013, eventually killing two of the hostages and himself.
 A subsequent police investigation officially concluded that Ahmed had paranoid schizophrenia and was hearing voices.
 Ahmed had accused the family of his ex-girlfriend of implanting a "microphone device" of some kind in his head.

 On September 16, 2013, Aaron Alexis fatally shot twelve people and injured three others in the Washington Navy Yard using a shotgun on which he had written "my ELF weapon", before being killed by responding police officers.
 The FBI concluded that Alexis had "delusional beliefs".
 These beliefs included that he was being "controlled or influenced by extremely low frequency electromagnetic waves."

 On November 20, 2014, Myron May shot and injured three people on the campus of Florida State University and was killed by responding police officers.
 Before the event, he had become increasingly anxious that he was under government surveillance and heard voices.

 Gavin Eugene Long, who killed three police officers and injured three others in Baton Rouge, Louisiana, on July 17, 2016, was a believer in numerous anti-government movements and conspiracy theories, but he was most notably a member of a group dedicated to helping people with "remote brain experimentation, remote neural monitoring of an entire human's body."

 Matthew Choi, a 30-year-old South African, who claimed himself under a V2K electronic harassment and made remarks about "being brainwashed through microwave" since 2015, murdered a taxi driver in Hong Kong on October 12, 2021.
 The case arose mass attention in the city, and the police described him as "extremely dangerous".